 We will endeavor to fulfill your request within one month of receiving the request, though this timescale may be extended if your request is particularly large or complex.

 A Data Subject Access Request is free, however, where a request is manifestly unfounded or excessive, we may require a reasonable administrative fee or refuse to act on the request.
 This will be based on the true administrative cost and will be discussed with the requester on application.

 You can make a Data Subject Access Request or exercise your other rights by contacting us (as set out in the “Our Contact Details” section below).

 Please tell us if your personal information, including contact details or address, change at any time so that we can update our records.
-If some of the information we hold about you is inaccurate (for instance because you have changed your marital status or name, or moved house, or changed your telephone number or email address) or incomplete, please contact us (as set out in the “Our Contact Details” section below).
-We will take steps to seek to correct or update any information if we are satisfied that the information we hold is inaccurate or incomplete.
+If some of the information we hold about you is inaccurate (for instance because you have changed your marital status or name, moved address, or changed your telephone number or email address) or incomplete, please contact us (as set out in the “Our Contact Details” section below.
+We will take steps to seek to correct or update any information if we are satisfied that the information, we hold, is inaccurate or incomplete.
 In certain circumstances, you may also request that we restrict our processing.

-To change your marketing preferences, you can contact us using our contact details [set out in our Contact Us page] [set out below].
-We will process your request within a reasonable period of time.
+To change your marketing preferences, you can contact us using our contact details (set out in our Contact Us page below).
+We will process your request within a reasonable period.